yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 However, issues with RAG solutions (DSATs, or dissatisfactory examples) are hard to address.
 It is difficult to debug or update grounding data to fix inaccurate "grounded" responses.
 Further, this process can be expensive and time-consuming

-Azure AI Language can help address these issues and expand the functionality of existing RAG chat solutions.
+Azure AI Language CQA can help address these issues and expand the functionality of existing RAG chat solutions.

 ## Agent Architecture
 ![image](./docs/images/architecture.png)